-Consolidated cash provided by operating activities this year amounted to PHP.6.72 billion.
+Consolidated cash provided by operating activities this year amounted to PHP.6.40 billion.
 Consolidated loan availments totaled to PHP4.47 billion.
 Meanwhile, sale of assets during the year generated PHP127.49 million, while increase in Other Noncurrent Liabilities of PHP57.94 million resulted to a positive impact to the cash flow.
-With Beginning Cash of PHP5.01 billion, total consolidated Cash available for the period stood at PHP16.38 billion.
+With Beginning Cash of PHP5.01 billion, total consolidated Cash available for the period stood at PHP17.27 billion.

-Of the available cash, PHP5.15 billion was used to fund major CAPEX; PHP3.8 billion for the power plant expansion under construction in progress, PHP1.15 billion for mining equipment, and PHP237.54 million for the existing power plants.
+Of the available cash, PHP5.37 billion was used to fund major CAPEX; PHP3.99 billion for the power plant expansion under construction in progress, PHP1.15 billion for mining equipment, and PHP237.54 million for the existing power plants.

-The Corporation also paid cash dividends of PHP12 per share or a total of PHP4.27 billion Meanwhile, PHP5.30 billion was spent for debt repayments, PHP2.03 billion for the maturing obligations of power, and PHP3.27 for the coal segment.
+The Corporation also paid cash dividends of PHP12 per share or a total of PHP4.27 billion.
+Of this amount, PHP1.5 billion was contributed by the power segment in form of cash dividend paid to the parent company.

+Meanwhile, PHP5.30 billion was spent for debt repayments, PHP2.03 billion for the maturing obligations of power, and PHP3.26 for the coal segment.

-Other investing activities during the period also utilized cash, namely, additions to investments and advances amounting to PHP 17.25 million which included investment in sinking fund.
+Other investing activities during the period also utilized cash, namely, additions to investments and advances amounting to PHP 17.25 million which included investment in sinking fund and retirement benefit direct payments of PHP1.93 million.

 With this year's intensive expenditures, consolidated Ending Cash closed at PHP534.39 billion, a significant 89% drop from last year's PHP5.01 billion due to investments made in the power segment and long-term debt service.